 - Spacious “wet room” bathrooms.
 These need to either start as or be adaptable to age-in-place requirements.
 The sole internal access to bathroom is never from a bedroom.

 - High ceilings, good ventilation.
+This is particularly important with small rooms.

 - Protection for car from weather extremes.
 This can be a car port, but if safety is an issue in the location, it needs to be a garage with direct access to the house.
 A garage can double as storage space.